Generic Name: dextromethorphan (DEX-troe-meth-OR-fan)

 Temporarily relieving cough due to the common cold, upper respiratory tract infections, sinus inflammation, sore throat, or bronchitis.

-Hold lozenges is a cough suppressant.
+Hold lozenges are a cough suppressant.
 It works by loosening mucus and lung secretions in the chest and making coughs more productive.

 Do NOT use Hold lozenges if: